-In today’s fast paced electronic world, the need for quiet time has never been more crucial.
+In today’s fast-paced electronic world, the need for quiet time has never been more crucial.
 The number of interruptions and resulting stress coming from texts, calls, emails, and social sites has increased.
-And, of course, as if we don’t all have enough already going on, we have an endless supply of addictive options at our fingertip to fill our heads with chatter.
+And, of course, as if we don’t all have enough already going on, we have an endless supply of addictive options at our fingertips to fill our heads with chatter.

 If you want to advance your life forward, it’s absolutely critical that you block out time when you turn off the noise so you can think and process information in silence.

 You’ve heard it before, but it’s a quote worth memorizing.
 Jim Rohn said, “Success comes from a series of good decisions made over time, while failure comes from a series of poor decisions made over time.”
 After more than 15 years of thinking about this statement and watching it play out in the lives of people I know, I am convinced that our lives are a mirror image of our decisions.

 If you want to make sensible life-planning decisions, the kind of decisions that allow you to move ahead in life, you need quiet time to think and process the things going on in your life.

 I assume that you want to build a stronger relationship with your spouse or significant other, that you want to be an understanding parent, that you want to enjoy a successful career, and that you want to make enough money to stay out of debt and enjoy the good things life has to offer.
 Am I right?

 If these things really are important, then ask yourself: How much time have I spent in the last month quietly thinking about these issues?

 - How can I manage my money more efficiently?

 - How can I increase my market value?

 - What would I like to accomplish over the next year?